Canva vs PowerPoint: Summary

 Types of presentations

-Canva lets you do what it refers to as talking presentations, which is basically a narrative pre-recorded with the presentation of the slides.
+Canva lets you do what it refers to as talking presentations, basically a narrative pre-recorded with the presentation of the slides.
+So, even if you can’t do a presentation in person, you can record it in your own voice and share it with your audience.

 It also offers mobile presentations (in vertical format), and templates for brainstorming, games, and educational presentations.

-PowerPoint does not give names to the presentations, but you can actually do any kind of presentation in PowerPoint (including pre-recorded ones).
+PowerPoint does not give names to the presentations, but you can actually do any presentation in PowerPoint (including pre-recorded ones).

 So this is a draw, really.